cjlindata/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```
 ## What is mean total number of steps taken per day?
-I group dataset by day (dataset variable:dates) to generate a new dataset (by_date)
+I grouped dataset by day (dataset variable:dates) to generate a new dataset (by_date)
-I summarise the total number of steps taken by date and generated new dataset (stepsDate)
+I summarised the total number of steps taken by date and generated new dataset (stepsDate)

  * The variables included in the dataset are:
     + date: The date on which the measurement was taken in YYYY-MM-DD format